 All devices running Android in the future should be able to get updates from Google without the manufacturer’s help.
 That’s the dream, really – for those that wish to get Android updates.
 Google has announced this week that they’re initiating a so-called “Project Treble” to make that a reality.
 Project Treble team lead Iliyan Malchev suggests that starting with Android O, all devices will be coming with Project Treble.

 Treble takes the messed-up vision of Android OS framework updates that is today and fixes it.
 The simplest way to explain this is with the following pair of images.
 There, Google shows how until now, vendors had to do work to get Android updates to users.
 Vendor-implemented Android needed to go with the update.
+So take a look at this image:

 With a stable vendor interface providing access to the hardware-specific parts of Android,” said Treble head Iliyan Malchev, “device makers can choose to deliver a new Android release to consumers by just updating the Android OS framework without any additional work required from the silicon manufacturers.